defenseunicorns/uds-core/src/velero/README.md

     AZURE_CLOUD_NAME=${VELERO_CLOUD_NAME}
 ```

-By overriding the velero values in the bundle as follows:
+By overriding the velero values in the bundle as follows and adding the vlaues to the uds-config.yaml:
 ```
   - name: core
     overrides: